-Your role in ensuring safety How to recognize a natural gas leak
+Your role in ensuring safety How to recognize a natural gas leak:

-Smell.
-We add a harmless chemical called mercaptan to natural gas.
-It smells like rotten eggs.
-(Note: Not all transmission lines are odorized.)
+Smell: We add a non-toxic odorant called mercaptan to natural gas so that you'll be able to detect leaks.
+(The odorant smells like rotten eggs.)

-Sight.
-You may see a white cloud, mist, fog, bubbles in standing water, dirt being blown into the air or vegetation that appears to be dead or dying for no apparent reason.

-Sound.
-You may hear an unusual noise like roaring, hissing or whistling.
+- Sight: You may see a white cloud, mist, fog, bubbles in standing water, dirt being blown into the air or vegetation that appears to be dead or dying for no apparent reason. - Sound: You may hear an unusual noise like roaring, hissing or whistling.

-How to respond to a natural gas leak
+How to respond to a natural gas leak:

-Move to safe surroundings and warn others to stay away.
-(If the odor is inside, get up, get out and call NYSEG/RG&E from another location.)

-Call NYSEG at 800.572.1121 or RG&E at 800.743.1702, or call 911.

-Do not strike a match, use a cell phone or switch on/off appliances, lights or even a flashlight in the area where you smell natural gas.
-These items can produce sparks.

-Do not attempt to make any repairs.

-Do not attempt to put out a fire.
+- Move to safe surroundings and warn others to stay away.
+(If the odor is inside, get up, get out and call NYSEG/ RG&E from another location.) - Call NYSEG at 800.572.1121 or RG&E at 800.743.1702.
+(Or call 911.) - DO NOT strike a match, use a cell phone or switch on/off appliances, lights or even a flashlight in the area where you smell natural gas.
+These items can produce sparks. - Do not attempt to make any repairs. - Do not attempt to put out a fire.

-Additional gas leak response steps
+Additional leak response steps

-For emergency personnel
+For emergency personnel: